-Model 1: Depression $\rightarrow$ Catastrophizing $\rightarrow$ Difficulties in emotion regulation $\rightarrow$ Pain
+Model 1: Depression \rightarrow Catastrophizing \rightarrow Difficulties in emotion regulation \rightarrow Pain

 The first model examined the path from depression at baseline, to catastrophizing at six months, to difficulties in emotion regulation at six months, to pain at one year.
-The total direct effect (i.e., the relationship between baseline depression and pain at one year, with the effect of the mediators removed) was not significant (b = 0.30, t(128) = 1.91, p = .06).
-As Hayes has explained, the lack of a significant effect between baseline depression and pain at one year does not preclude a significant mediation.
-The total indirect effect (i.e., the sum of the specific indirect effects) was not significant (b = 0.09, CI = -.0057 to .2463).
-The only significant specific indirect effect was baseline depression to catastrophizing at six months to pain at one year (b = 0.10, CI = .0049 to .2520).
-Neither of the other indirect effects from baseline depression, through difficulties in emotion regulation at six months, to pain at one year (b = -0.002, CI = -.0542 to 0.0284) or from baseline depression, through both catastrophizing and difficulties in emotion regulation at six months, to pain at one year (b = -0.0006, CI = -.0150 to .0284) were not significant.
-Path coefficients can be seen in Figure 1.
+The total direct effect (i.e., the relationship between baseline depression and pain at one year, with the effect of the mediators removed) was not significant (b=0.30, t(128)=1.91, p=0.06).
+As Hayes has explained, the lack of a significant effect between baseline depression and pain at one year does not preclude a significant mediation.21 The total indirect effect (i.e., the sum of the specific indirect effects) was not significant (b=0.09, confidence interval [CI] -0.0057-0.2463).
+The only significant specific indirect effect was baseline depression to catastrophizing at six months to pain at one year (b=0.10, CI 0.0049-0.2520).
+Neither of the other indirect effects from baseline depression, through difficulties in emotion regulation at six months, to pain at one year (b=-0.002, CI -0.0542-0.0284) or from baseline depression, through both catastrophizing and difficulties in emotion regulation at six months, to pain at one year (b=-0.0006, CI -0.0150 -0.0284) were not significant.
+Path coefficients can be seen in Fig. 1.
 In summary, catastrophizing at six months mediated the relationship between baseline depression and pain at one year.

-To follow up this significant finding, a mixed serial-parallel mediation was run, (model 80 of Hayes' PROCESS macro).
-This model examined the path from depression at baseline, to each component of catastrophizing (i.e., helplessness, magnification and rumination) at six months, to difficulties in emotion regulation at six months, to pain at one year (see Figure 2), while controlling for baseline catastrophizing, difficulties in emotion regulation, and pain.
-The total indirect effect was significant (b = 0.14, CI = .0044 to .3031).
-The only significant specific indirect effect was baseline depression to helplessness at six months to pain at one year (b = 0.17, CI = .0282 to .3826).
+To followup this significant finding, a mixed serial-parallel mediation was run (model 80 of Hayes' PROCESS macro).
+This model examined the path from depression at baseline, to each component of catastrophizing (i.e., helplessness, magnification, and rumination) at six months, to difficulties in emotion regulation at six months, to pain at one year (Fig. 2), while controlling for baseline catastrophizing, difficulties in emotion regulation, and pain.
+The total indirect effect was significant (b=0.14, Cl 0.0044-0.3031).
+The only significant specific indirect effect was baseline depression to helplessness at six months to pain at one year (b=0.17, Cl 0.0282-0.3826).
 In summary, helplessness was the driving factor of catastrophizing in the relationship between baseline depression and pain at one year.

-Model 2: Pain $\rightarrow$ Catastrophizing $\rightarrow$ Difficulties in Emotion Regulation $\rightarrow$ Depression

-The second inverse model examined the path from baseline pain to catastrophizing at six months, to difficulties in emotion regulation at six months, to depression at one year (see Figure 1).
-The total direct effect (i.e., the relationship between baseline pain and depression at one year, excluding the effect of the mediators) was not significant (b = 0.04, t(128) = 0.91, p = .36).
-The total indirect effect (i.e., the sum of the specific indirect effects) was also not significant (b = -0.001, CI = -.0284 to .0261).
+Model 2: Pain \rightarrow Catastrophizing \rightarrow Difficulties in emotion regulation \rightarrow Depression p=0.36).
+The total indirect effect (i.e., the sum of the specific indirect effects) was also not significant (b=-0.001, CI -0.0284-0.0261).
 None of the indirect paths in this model were significant.
-These include the path from baseline pain through catastrophizing at six months, to depression at one year (b = -0.002, CI = -.0196 to .0033), the path from baseline pain through difficulties in emotion regulation at six months to pain at one year (b = 0.002, CI = -.0204 to .0279), and the path from baseline pain through both catastrophizing and difficulties in emotion regulation at six months, to depression at one year (b = -0.001, CI = -.0077 to .0021).
+These include the path from baseline pain through catastrophizing at six months, to depression at one year (b=-0.002, CI -0.0196-0.0033), the path from baseline pain through difficulties in emotion regulation at six months to pain at one year (b=0.002, CI -0.002, CI -0.0204-0.0279), and the path from baseline pain through both catastrophizing and difficulties in emotion regulation at six months, to depression at one year (b=-0.001, CI -0.0077-0.0021).
 In summary, catastrophizing or difficulties in emotion regulation did not explain the relationship between baseline pain and depression at one year.